For the patients at Nexus Children’s Hospital, communal mealtime is an important part of the day.

 Research shows that eating with family members promotes nutritional health in children while reducing food insecurity, and the staff at Nexus Children’s Hospital encourages the continuation of communal meals after patients are discharged.
 “When children return home, families should try to eat communally when possible,” said Jean.
 “It’s recommended that at least one family member eats with the child during meals to model the behaviors they were taught in our program.”

-To learn more about Nexus Children’s Hospital, including the Changes Health & Wellness Program designed to treat patients with PWS, click here.
+Visit our overview page for our location in The Woodlands to learn more about Nexus Children’s Hospital, including the Jump Start Program designed to treat patients with PWS.